 The pre-health program is administered jointly by the Committee for the Health Professions and by the Center for Advising, Internships & Lifelong Career Development.
 Any student interested in a career in the health professions (medicine, dentistry, optometry, veterinary medicine, nursing, etc.) should contact the center as soon as possible.

 At the beginning of the academic year, first-year students who have expressed an interest in a health-related career receive a notice to attend an informational meeting.
-At this meeting, we will cover information regarding required coursework and the Pre-Health advising program.
-Following this meeting, we will add interested individuals to the Pre-Health student list.
+At this meeting, we will cover information regarding required coursework and the pre-health advising program.
+Following this meeting, we will add interested individuals to the pre-health student list.

-If planning to attend professional school immediately following graduation, students in all majors should finish the science courses by the end of the junior year to prepare for the Medical College Admission Test or another professional exam.
+If planning to attend professional school immediately following graduation, students in all majors should finish their science courses by the end of junior year to prepare for the Medical College Admission Test (MCAT) or other professional exams.
 At the earliest, candidates should take these tests in the spring of the junior year.
-Many professional school applicants choose to wait until after graduation to take tests and apply for professional school programs.
+Many professional school applicants choose to wait until after graduation to take the tests and apply for professional school programs.

-Common Courses to complete before professional school application:
+Common courses to complete before professional school application

-Chemistry: 5 semesters (inorganic - 131, 132 OR 141 plus 243; organic - 241, 242 and Biochemistry – 331, no lab, OR 342, with lab)
+Chemistry: 5 semesters (inorganic - 131, 132 or 141 plus 243; organic - 241, 242 and biochemistry – 331, no lab, or 342, with lab)

 Biology: 2 semesters (131, 132 - these courses are not sequential)

-Physics: 2 semesters (Sequence 141, 142 preferred; however, 131, 132 will suffice)
+Physics: 2 semesters (sequence 141, 142 preferred; however, 131, 132 will suffice)

-Mathematics: 2 semesters (Choose a sequence: 170, 171 OR 170, 121)
+Mathematics: 2 semesters (choose a sequence: 170, 171 or 170, 121)

-English/Writing: 2 semesters
+English/writing: 2 semesters

-Psychology/Sociology: Discuss options for specific courses with your Pre-Health Advisor
+Psychology/sociology: Discuss options for specific courses with your pre-health advisor.